-I Tried a Hair-Removing Leg Mask — Here’s How It Went
+I Tried an At-Home Hair-Removing Leg Mask— Here’s How It Went

-On the list of beauty tasks I perform on a regular basis, shaving weighs in as one of my least favorites.
+On the list of beauty tasks I perform on a regular basis at home, shaving weighs in as one of my least favorites.
 When it comes to spending a little extra time on my hair with a deep conditioner, kicking my feet up for 20 minutes to use a sheet mask or even taking the time to apply and dry self-tanning products, I’m more than willing, but shaving is always a chore.
 Thanks to Nair, I was given a new hybrid product, a Nair Leg Mask, that’s part hair remover, part skin-care product, and I quickly jumped at the opportunity to try it.
 After all, I love masking my face and hair — I even enjoy the occasional foot and hand mask — so why not a leg one?

 Nair launched two leg masks: Nair Leg Mask Brighten + Smooth with Charcoal and Nair Leg Mask Exfoliate + Smooth with Seaweed.
 Both boast 100% natural clay, plus their respective seaweed and charcoal additives.
-Nail had sent me the masks to try for the purposes of potentially reviewing them, and I was equally intrigued by both, I decided on a whim to give the charcoal leg mask a try.
+Nail had sent me the masks to try for the purposes of potentially reviewing them, and I was equally intrigued by both, but decided on a whim to give the charcoal leg mask a try.

 I camped out in my bathroom and began applying the mask as directed — onto dry skin, leaving a thick layer of product to work its magic.
 The packaging advises leaving it on for five to ten minutes, but this wasn’t my first Nair rodeo; I knew my hair would require the maximum time allotted.
 I put on some music, grabbed my phone and proceeded to scroll through Instagram for the remainder of the time.